SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/states.md

 Disabled components:
 - Are not interactive
 - Are not focusable
-- Are visually distinct but still readable
+- Are visually distinct, but still readable

-Disabled state is communicated using reduced visual emphasis.
+A disabled state is communicated using reduced visual emphasis.
 The exact visual treatment depends on the component type (for example muted background, border, or text styling).